Where do I download the Rollo App?

 In the Rollo Printer Portal, you can change darkness, speed, and other default settings.

-- Press the “r” button once to skip a blank label.
+- Press the “r” button once to feed one label through.

 - Avoid poor quality labels as they can damage the printer.